-Set forth below and elsewhere in this report and in other documents we file with the SEC are descriptions of the risks and uncertainties that could cause our actual results to differ materially from the results contemplated by the forward-looking statements contained in this report.
-The description below includes any material changes to and supersedes the description of the risk factors affecting our business previously discussed in "Part I, Item 1A Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended November 3, 2012.
+Set forth below and elsewhere in this report and in other documents we file with the SEC are descriptions of certain risks and uncertainties that could cause our actual results to differ materially from the results contemplated by the forward-looking statements contained in this report.
+Additional risks and uncertainties not presently known to us or that we presently deem less significant may also adversely affect our business.
+The description below includes any material changes to and supersedes the description of the risk factors affecting our business previously discussed in "Part I, Item 1A Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended November 1, 2014.